-TL;DR: The tone-police police must take responsibility for silencing early career folks in psych science debates on social media.
+TL;DR: The tone-police police on social media must take responsibility for silencing early career folks in psychological science debates on social media.
 I also talk about rude dudes, a dinner with Dawkins, and Coyne calling my work “insufferable pomposity”.

 We founded a roleplaying website in 2001 that quickly became one of the largest German RPG forums, with over 15,000 members.
 While I’m not active anymore, I spent many years moderating this forum, and it was rare that moderators disagreed about what was ok to write, and what was not ok.